Nicolas Gill

 Grading & Member Services Manager

 Danielle has extensive professional experience in project/program and event management.
-She is currently President and coach at the Vainqueurs Plus track and field club and has held this position since 2013.
+She is currently President and coach at the Vainqueurs Plus track and field club from September 2013 until August 2025.
 Danielle was a Volunteer Coordinator for a multitude of major sporting events, including the 2019 Montreal Grand Prix.
 She is a dedicated leader with a strong background in the Canadian sport industry, committee leadership, logistics and team management.

 Antoine Valois-Fortier